lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 Abstraction is about eliminating irrelevant detail and identifying the essence.

+It's also about revealing common ideas in seemingly unrelated areas.

 ## 2. The use of computers

 The general notions suggest the motivations we might have for getting